adaskos/css-img-to-data-uri/README.md

 If set to true, it throws an error when the same image found twice, so the grunt build would stop.

+#### options.missingFiles
+Type: `Boolean`

+If set to true and a missing entry if thrown while reading the local image, the error will be consumed and not thrown.
+The uri will remain intact.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).